About archiving indexes with Hadoop Data Roll

 Make sure you have access to at least one Hadoop cluster (with data in it) and the ability to run MapReduce jobs on that data.

-Make sure you have Java 1.6 and above.
-However, we suggest you upgrade to a version higher than 1.6 for best results.
+Make sure you have Java Development Kit (JDK) 1.6 and above.
+However, for best results, upgrade to a version higher than JDK 1.6.
+The following distributions and versions were certified using JDK 1.8.

 Hadoop Data Roll is supported on the following Hadoop distributions and versions: